verrazzano/verrazzano/README.md

 First, follow instructions described in the [installation prerequisites](./install/INSTALL_PREREQ.md).

-Next, install Verrazzano then get the information needed to access the consoles:
+Next, install Verrazzano, then get the information needed to access the consoles:

 1. Install using xip.io DNS or OCI DNS
 2. Get the console URLS
 3. Get the console credentials

-## 1. Do the install (1a or 1b).
+## 1. Do the install (1a or 1b)

 ### 1a Install Verrazzano using xip.io
 Run the following scripts in order: